 Author of “Alzheimer’s Disease: Life Course Perspectives on Risk Reduction”, Dr. Borenstein addressed how dementia is impacting the economic and social fabric of an increasing number of countries as the world population ages.
 She gave a clinical overview of the major subtypes of dementia and the important risk factors for Alzheimer’s Disease and other dementias.
 She also discussed promising ongoing trials of antibodies against the Alzheimer protein beta-amyloid.
 Most importantly, Dr. Borenstein outlined lifestyle changes that may delay the onset of Alzheimer’s and other dementias.

 Dr. Pamela Maher has studied the nervous system throughout her career and has identified several natural products that mimic the effects of protein growth factors in the nervous system.
 Her recent work has focused on identifying other natural products that are effective against brain diseases, improving the natural products already identified using medicinal chemistry, modifying the products to allow penetration of the blood/brain barrier and characterizing their molecular targets so as to provide additional approaches to the treatment of brain diseases.

-Dr. Maher will first discuss the rationale behind her approach to the development of novel therapeutics for the treatment of Alzheimer’s Disease and other dementias.
-She will then provide some examples of the use of this approach including her recent studies of a plant product the were featured in the Union Tribune.
-Finally, she will summarize where we are right now and what she hopes to accomplish in the future.
+Dr. Maher discussed the rationale behind her approach to the development of novel therapeutics for the treatment of Alzheimer’s Disease and other dementias.
+She then provided some examples of the use of this approach including her recent studies of a plant product, and summarized what she hopes to accomplish in the future.

 The most important service the Howell Foundation can provide is education through the presentation of vital health information.
 We are moving closer to a cure.
 Until that day, we must focus on prevention when discussing Alzheimer’s and dementia.